best latte machine

 5. Listen closely to the sound it creates.
 If the sound you’re hearing is splattering, it means you’re positioning the steam arm too high.No sound indicates that the steam arm is too low, while a high-pitched, chirping sound means you’re hitting the sweet spot.

-7. Once your gauge hits temperature between 40 to 45 degrees Celsius, it’s time to switch to milk texturing.
+7. Once your gauge hits a temperature between 40 to 45 degrees Celsius, it’s time to switch to milk texturing.

 To add texture to your foamed milk, you’ll need to do the following: